 At Kymera Cancer Treatment Centers, we understand that a cancer diagnosis affects all aspects of your life including family, home, and career.
-Our patients appreciate the comfort and security of being able to stay home, continue to work and be with their family during treatment.
+With three convenient locations in SENM, our patients gain the comfort and security of being able to stay home, continue to work and be with their family during treatment.

 Our board-certified Hematologists and Oncologists provide trusted up-to-date cancer care utilizing evidenced-based treatments which have been shown to improve patient outcomes.
 Kymera accommodates patients in a timely fashion, facilitating second opinions and coordinating care with nationally recognized cancer facilities.

 Oncology is a medical branch which specializes in tumors and cancer.
 An oncologist practices oncology.
 The word itself means in the literal sense, “the study of tumors.”
 Hence, an oncologist treats cancer.